meteor/galaxy-docs/content/billing.md

 <h2 id="reserved-pricing">Reserved Pricing</h2>

-Galaxy Reserved Pricing guarantees a specific amount of container capacity per month at a discounted price compared to pay-as-you-go pricing.
+Galaxy Reserved Pricing guarantees a specific amount of container capacity at a discounted price compared to pay-as-you-go pricing.

-By paying upfront for monthly capacity, you’ll receive ~20% off the equivalent pay-as-you-go rates.
-Galaxy Reserved Pricing costs $40 USD per GB RAM month (1 GB minimum, billed annually).
+By paying upfront for container capacity, you’ll receive ~20% off the equivalent pay-as-you-go rates.
+Galaxy Reserved Pricing costs $40 USD per GB RAM month (available in 1 GB increments only, billed annually).

 Any usage during the month beyond the reserved base capacity will be billed at normal metered rates.